About the Owner

 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.

-Amberly Caballero is a Board Certified Behavior Analyst (BCBA) and Licensed Behavior Specialist (LBS) who has provided developmental and behavioral intervention services for over 18 years.
+Amberly Caballero is the Chief Executive Officer and Owner of Elevated Kids.
+Amberly oversees the clinical direction and vision of the company and provides ongoing clinical training, coaching, and supervision to clinical teams across PA, NJ, and NY.
+Amberly is also a Board Certified Behavior Analyst (BCBA) and Licensed Behavior Specialist (LBS) who has provided developmental and behavioral intervention services for over 19 years.
 Amberly received her bachelor’s degree in Psychology and Spanish from Rowan University in 2003.
 Immediately after receiving her degree, Amberly began her career working as an Applied Behavior Analysis (ABA) therapist for the Elwyn HEART program in Philadelphia, which ignited her passion for working with children diagnosed with Autism Spectrum Disorders (ASD).
 Amberly received her Master’s Degree in Science of Education and Applied Behavior Analysis from Temple University in 2009.
 Throughout her graduate education, Amberly received mentorship from professors and experts in the field of ASD and ABA and obtained a position as a Research Assistant on a large national research study at The Center for Management of ADHD at Children’s Hospital of Philadelphia (CHOP).
 Advancing her love of research, Amberly designed a novel social skills intervention for her Master’s thesis entitled Evaluation of the Effects of Social Cue Cards for Preschool Age Children with Autism Spectrum Disorders (ASD), which was later published in the Journal of Behavior Assessment and Intervention in Children in 2010 (Caballero A, Connell JE (2010).
 Evaluation of the effects of social cue cards for preschool age children with Autism Spectrum Disorders (ASD).
 Journal of Behavior Assessment and Intervention in Children, 1, 25-42).

 Upon receiving her Master’s Degree, Amberly underwent significant training and supervision as a Behavior Specialist Consultant and became a Board Certified Behavior Analyst (BCBA) in 2011, working primarily with children diagnosed with ASD in both the home and community settings.
 Amberly also obtained a position as the BCBA substitute for Perkiomen Valley School District, providing social skills intervention with elementary, middle, and high school students diagnosed with Learning and/or Emotional Disorders, ASD, and ADHD.
 In addition, Amberly continued to work as a Behavior Consultant providing Functional Behavior Assessments and designing Behavior Intervention Plans for families and school staff.